 So, in assessing Hobbes’s political philosophy, our guiding questions can be: What did Hobbes write that was so important?
 How was he able to set out a way of thinking about politics and power that remains decisive nearly four centuries afterwards?
 We can get some clues to this second question if we look at Hobbes’s life and times.

-Although social and political turmoil affected Hobbes's life and shaped his thought, it never hampered his intellectual development.
+Although social and political turmoil affected Hobbes’s life and shaped his thought, it never hampered his intellectual development.
 His early position as a tutor gave him the scope to read, write and publish (a brilliant translation of the Greek writer Thucydides appeared in 1629), and brought him into contact with notable English intellectuals such as Francis Bacon.
 His self-imposed exile in France, along with his emerging reputation as a scientist and thinker, brought him into contact with major European intellectual figures of his time, leading to exchange and controversy with figures such as Descartes, Mersenne and Gassendi.
-Intensely disputatious, Hobbes repeatedly embroiled himself in prolonged arguments with clerics, mathematicians, scientists and philosophers - sometimes to the cost of his intellectual reputation.
-(For instance, he argued repeatedly that it is possible to "square the circle" - no accident that the phrase is now proverbial for a problem that cannot be solved!)
+Intensely disputatious, Hobbes repeatedly embroiled himself in prolonged arguments with clerics, mathematicians, scientists and philosophers—sometimes to the cost of his intellectual reputation.
+(For instance, he argued repeatedly that it is possible to square the circle It is no accident that the phrase is now proverbial for a problem that cannot be solved!)
 His writing was as undaunted by age and ill health as it was by the events of his times.
-Though his health slowly failed - from about sixty, he began to suffer "shaking palsy," probably Parkinson’s disease, which steadily worsened - even in his eighties he continued to dictate his thoughts to a secretary, and to defend his quarter in various controversies.
+Though his health slowly failed—from about sixty, he began to suffer shaking palsy, probably Parkinson’s disease, which steadily worsened—even in his eighties he continued to dictate his thoughts to a secretary, and to defend his quarter in various controversies.

 Hobbes gained a reputation in many fields.
 He was known as a scientist (especially in optics), as a mathematician (especially in geometry), as a translator of the classics, as a writer on law, as a disputant in metaphysics and epistemology; not least, he became notorious for his writings and disputes on religious questions.
 But it is for his writings on morality and politics that he has, rightly, been most remembered.
 Without these, scholars might remember Hobbes as an interesting intellectual of the seventeenth century; but few philosophers would even recognize his name.

-Hobbes's contempt for scholastic philosophy is boundless.
-Leviathan and other works are littered with references to the "frequency of insignificant speech" in the speculations of the scholastics, with their combinations of Christian theology and Aristotelian metaphysics.
-Hobbes's reaction, apart from much savage and sparkling sarcasm, is twofold.
+Hobbes’s contempt for scholastic philosophy is boundless.
+Leviathan and other works are littered with references to the “frequency of insignificant speech” in the speculations of the scholastics, with their combinations of Christian theology and Aristotelian metaphysics.
+Hobbes’s reaction, apart from much savage and sparkling sarcasm, is twofold.
 In the first place, he makes very strong claims about the proper relation between religion and politics.
 He was not (as many have charged) an atheist, but he was deadly serious in insisting that theological disputes should be kept out of politics.
-(He also adopts a strongly materialist metaphysics, that - as his critics were quick to charge - makes it difficult to account for God's existence as a spiritual entity.)
+(He also adopts a strongly materialist metaphysics, that—as his critics were quick to charge—makes it difficult to account for God’s existence as a spiritual entity.)
 For Hobbes, the sovereign should determine the proper forms of religious worship, and citizens never have duties to God that override their duty to obey political authority.
-Second, this reaction against scholasticism shapes the presentation of Hobbes's own ideas.
-He insists that terms be clearly defined and relate to actual concrete experiences - part of his empiricism.
+Second, this reaction against scholasticism shapes the presentation of Hobbes’s own ideas.
+He insists that terms be clearly defined and relate to actual concrete experiences—part of his empiricism.
 (Many early sections of Leviathan read rather like a dictionary.)
-Commentators debate how seriously to take Hobbes's stress on the importance of definition, and whether it embodies a definite philosophical doctrine.
-What is certain, and more important from the point of view of his moral and political thought, is that he tries extremely hard to avoid any metaphysical categories that don't relate to physical realities (especially the mechanical realities of matter and motion).
-Commentators further disagree whether Hobbes's often mechanical sounding definitions of human nature and human behavior are actually important in shaping his moral and political ideas - see Materialism versus self-knowledge below.
+Commentators debate how seriously to take Hobbes’s stress on the importance of definition, and whether it embodies a definite philosophical doctrine.
+What is certain, and more important from the point of view of his moral and political thought, is that he tries extremely hard to avoid any metaphysical categories that do not relate to physical realities (especially the mechanical realities of matter and motion).
+Commentators further disagree whether Hobbes’s often mechanical sounding definitions of human nature and human behavior are actually important in shaping his moral and political ideas—see Materialism versus self-knowledge below.

 Hobbes’s moral thought is difficult to disentangle from his politics.
 On his view, what we ought to do depends greatly on the situation in which we find ourselves.
 Where political authority is lacking (as in his famous natural condition of mankind), our fundamental right seems to be to save our skins, by whatever means we think fit.
 Where political authority exists, our duty seems to be quite straightforward: to obey those in power.